-The bid received from McIntosh Perry Consulting Engineers Ltd. was highest ranked and was determined to best meet the requirements as outlined in the RFP documents.
-It was also of reasonable value given the scope of work identified.
+The bid received from McIntosh Perry Consulting Engineers Ltd. was determined to best meet the requirements, as outlined in the RFP documents, and was also of reasonable value given the scope of work identified.
 Further assessment by TRCA staff of McIntosh Perry Consulting Engineers Ltd.'s experience and ability to undertake similar projects was conducted through reference checks which resulted in positive feedback that McIntosh Perry Consulting Engineers Ltd. is capable of undertaking the required scope of work.